bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2002_automating_iac_github_action.md

 ## Setting up the Bridgecrew GitHub Action

 You can leverage GitHub actions to run automated scans for every build or specific builds, such as the ones that merge into the master branch.
-This action can alert on misconfigurations or you can set it up to block code from being merged if certain policies are violated.
+This action can alert on misconfigurations, or you can set it up to block code from being merged if certain policies are violated.
 It can also send the results to Bridgecrew for further review and remediation steps.

 {{% notice info %}}
 <p style='text-align: left;'>
 The TerraGoat repository already has a Checkov Action built in at terragoat/.github/workflows/pull_request.yaml and terragoat/.github/workflows/checkov.yaml.
 You can remove those files to remove that redundant scan, but we will keep it for this workshop.

-Typically, you wouldn’t do more than one scan during a build, such as two Actions, a CI/CD integration and a Terraform Cloud scan, so you can remove the Actions when you setup the Terraform Cloud scan or leave it for illustrative purposes.
+Typically, you wouldn’t do more than one scan during a build, such as two Actions, a CI/CD integration and a Terraform Cloud scan, so you can remove the Actions when you set up the Terraform Cloud scan or leave it for illustrative purposes.
 </p>
 {{% /notice %}}

-Start with the [GitHub Actions integration page](https://www.bridgecrew.cloud/integrations/githubActions) and select “Add Subscription.”
+Start with the [GitHub Actions integration page](https://www.bridgecrew.cloud/integrations/githubActions) within the Bridgecrew platform and select “Add Subscription.”

 ![GitHub Action Integration in Bridgecrew](images/bc_github_action_integration.png "GitHub Action Integration in Bridgecrew")